Diving in the Derawan Islands: Best Dive Sites + Eco-Friendly Resorts

 Pulau Derawan

-Best place for muck diving in Derawan Islands
+Best place for muck diving in the Derawan Islands

 While the waters around Palau Derawan may have lower visibility than other islands in the archipelago, they are renowned for their exceptional macro life.
 Here you can expect to see everything from pygmy seahorses and ghost pipefish to harlequin shrimp, flamboyant cuttlefish and frogfish.